Looking for best paint pouring color combinations that catch eye, easy to pour and don’t cost an arm and a leg? I’m here for you!

 - Some color palette ideas from Colorpalettes.net

-Downside of all online and digital color palette is that they give you a HEX code of the colors and not their paint names.
+The downside of all online and digital color palettes is that they give you a HEX code of the colors and not their paint names.

-So it will be your turn then to figure our what paint will match that palette.
+So it will be your turn then to figure out what paint will match that palette.

 Final words